-Buy 2 packs of Juspy and get the ‘I Found my Tribe’ for free.
+In this gift box you will get 2 packs of Juspy and ‘I Found my Tribe’ book.

 Ruth Fitzmaurice was born in 1976 and grew up in Ardee Co.
 Louth, Ireland.
 As a student Ruth dabbled in modelling, film, TV and radio and got a BA in Communications from D.I.T.
 Aunger Street in 1999.
 A good ear and her skill at answering telephones, found her a job in Ireland’s National Radio Station Today fm in 1999, answering telephones with angry messages for Eamon Dunphy’s Last Word current affairs programme.
 She progressed to researching and producing the Afternoon Show with DJ Phil Cawley and developed great skill at writing fast paced disposable scripts and making tea for famous people.